duniandewon/pokemontrainer/README.md

 2. **Feeding Mechanism**: You need to feed your Pokemon regularly for it to be able to evolve.

 3. **Weight Management**: Be mindful of the firmness of the food you feed your Pokemon.
 If you feed your Pokemon with the same firmness as the previous meal, it will lose weight.

+## Technologies Used

+The following technologies were used in developing this app:

+1. [Next.js](https://nextjs.org/): A React framework for building server-side rendered and static web applications.

+2. [React Query by Tanstack](https://react-query.tanstack.com/): A data-fetching library for React that helps manage, share, synchronize and update server state in your application.

+3. [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for quickly building custom designs without ever leaving your HTML.

 ## How to run this app